 Visit demonstration areas to see cottontail habitat and learn more about creating, renewing, and maintaining it.

 Following are brief summaries of management techniques for various kinds of young forest and shrubland.

 Old Fields stay useful to cottontails for 10 to 25 years after farming has ended.
 Brush-hog fields so blackberry and other shrubs grow back densely.
 Every 5 to 15 years, cut down emerging trees before they shade out shrubs.
 Reclaiming fields where trees have been growing for more than 25 years calls for large machinery.
 Planting native shrubs may keep non-native invasive shrubs from dominating.

 Old Orchards provide great food and cover for cottontails and many other wild animals.
 Keep them in good shape by “daylighting” apple trees: cutting down other, taller trees that cast shade on them.
 (Cut these competing trees into pieces and let them rot on the ground, or harvest them for firewood.)
 To keep shrubs growing vigorously between the apple trees, mow or brush-hog every 5 to 7 years.

 Shrub Swamps are thick with alder, blueberry, meadowsweet, buttonbush, dogwood, and willows.
 Remove large trees to keep them from blocking sunlight that shrubs need.
 In winter, cut back leggy, overmature alders using chainsaws or tracked machines with mowing heads; the shrubs will grow back vigorously.
 Controlled burning every 10 years can help to keep shrub stands dense.

 Young Forest offers excellent thick habitat.
 After clearcutting, hardwoods and other trees, such as aspens, resprout vigorously from their root systems.
 Heavy timber cutting will also promote growth of understory shrubs and plants such as blackberry, winterberry, alder, and viburnums, which provide both food and hiding cover.
 Periodic cutting or burning will restore a thick growth of young sprouts.
-Clearcutting other hardwood stands can also spur dense regrowth.